-

 A. The answer is “No”.
 All plans use a per person trip cost to price their plans.
 If you average out your trip costs, you likely will under-insure yourselves.
 Plus, you will probably unintentionally void your Pre-Existing Medical Conditions exclusion waiver and Cancel For Any Reason coverage.

-Read this: How To Correctly Quote a Travel Insurance Plan
+Read these: How To Correctly Quote a Travel Insurance Plan and Get Your Trip Cancellation Claim Paid in Full.

 Q. Why is it important to know about being subject to cancellation penalties or restrictions?